Polyhedral Enclosures: An Efficient Combinatorial Abstraction for Nonlinear Neural Feedback Systems: Conclusions

 Lifting is one way to extend a bounding set.
-Another way is to add additional vertices to the bounding set.
-Unfortunately, adding vertices does not always preserve function enclosure.
-However, it is preserved in the special case where the point set is a grid, and the additional vertices are added in such a way that the result remains a grid.
+Another is to add vertices to the bounding set.
+This does not work in general, but it does work for bounding sets whose point sets are grids.
+We thus focus on such bounding sets from here on.